althonos/pyhmmer/docs/examples/index.rst

 - `Pharokka <https://github.com/gbouras13/pharokka>`_, a rapid standardised
   annotation tool for bacteriophage genomes and metagenomes, uses PyHMMER to annotate genes with the `PHROGS <https://phrogs.lmge.uca.fr/>`_ HMMs.
 - `VEBA <https://github.com/jolespin/veba>`_, A modular end-to-end suite for in silico recovery, clustering, and analysis of prokaryotic, microeukaryotic, and viral genomes from metagenomes.
-Uses PyHMMER to annotate proteins with homology to Pfam, KOfam, NCBIfam-AMR, and AntiFam.
+Uses PyHMMER to annotate proteins with homology to `Pfam`_, KOfam, NCBIfam-AMR, and `AntiFam`_.
 - `PyHMMSearch <https://github.com/jolespin/pyhmmsearch>`_, Fast implementation of
-  HMMSEARCH optimized for high-memory systems using PyHMMER
+  HMMSEARCH optimized for high-memory systems using PyHMMER.
 - `PyKOfamSearch <https://github.com/jolespin/pyhmmsearch>`_, Fast implementation of
-  KofamScan optimized for high-memory systems using PyHMMER
+  KofamScan optimized for high-memory systems using PyHMMER.

 .. hint::

     If you use PyHMMER in a scientific context, feel free to open a